 About Speechability, llc & Allison Winters

-Allison Winters, the owner and director of SpeechAbility LLC, will personally see to your child's therapy needs.
-After earning a B.S. in Speech-Language Disorders from Truman State University in 1995 and a Masters degree from Alabama A & M University in 1996, she became a certified speech-language pathologist.
-She continues her membership with the American Speech-Language-Hearing Association (ASHA), the national professional credentialing association.
+Allison Winters is the owner and director of SpeechAbility LLC.
+After earning a B.S. in Speech-Language Disorders from Truman State University in 1995 and a Masters in Education degree from Alabama A & M University in 1996, she became a certified speech-language pathologist and has also gained certification in structured literacy through the International Dyslexia Association.
+She specializes in the diagnosis and treatment of dyslexia and other literacy disorders as well as speech-language disorders.
 SpeechAbility LLC is located in Johnson County, KS.

-Memberships include the American Speech Hearing Association, the American Academy of Private Practice in Speech-Language Pathology & Audiology, and The International Dyslexia Association.
+Memberships include the American Speech Hearing Association, the Kansas State Speech-Language and Hearing Association, the American Academy of Private Practice in Speech-Language Pathology & Audiology, and The International Dyslexia Association.

 What She Does

 Allison is an experienced therapy provider for pediatric speech, language, and literacy development including: dyslexia & other literacy issues, articulation, phonology, and other receptive and expressive language disorders.
 She loves helping children with mild to severe speech-language delays/disorders to become fully confident communicators.
 Allison's passion is in helping children gain back their self-confidence when communicating, reading, or writing.
 Click here for complete resume.

 She continues to take numerous continuing education courses to enhance her skills in the area of speech, language, and literacy and has earned ASHA's prestigious ACE award in 2015 and 2016.
 The ACE is a formal recognition of professionals who have demonstrated their commitment to lifelong learning by earning 7.0 ASHA CEUs (70 contact hours) within a 36-month period.
 Allison has attended the following courses and seminars:

 In 2017, she attended: